All Episodes

 White men matter most.

-We always hear the conventional wisdom is we hear about the gender gap, how Republicans can't get the female vote.
+We always hear, the conventional wisdom is we hear about the gender gap, how Republicans can't get the female vote.

 And I have pointed out for years that the dirty little secret of presidential politics is the white male vote.

-uh, that they hang around at beer taverns in Tennessee at midnight on Friday night, laugh at Barack Obama commercials or Harold Ford commercials, uh, and they've lost them, and and they've they've been desperately trying to get them back in their weird way.
+They've been impugning them ever since, making fun of their religious beliefs, making fun of the fact that they're like NASCAR, making fun of the fact that they got gun racks in the back of pickup trucks, that they hang around at beer taverns in Tennessee at midnight on Friday night and laugh at Barack Obama commercials or Harold Ford commercials, and they've lost them, and they've been desperately trying to get them back in their weird way.

 That is only half of the story, though.